slimcdk/smart-home-modules/ceiling-light/readme.md

 <h1>Ceiling Light Controller</h1>

 This component can control any loads of mains voltage (120-240VAC) up to 5A.
-Requires constant power and sensing line (main switch).
+Requires constant power and sensing line (main switch) to function as intended.

+A [undimmable](circuits/undimmable) and [dimmable](circuits/dimmable) version is available.

 <hr>
 <h3>Power inputs</h3>